 - Heda – Heda is another related greeting that has the same meaning as hi, hello or hey.

-- Hoi – Hoi is another common greeting and similar-sounding variant.
+- Hoi – Hoi is another common greeting and a similar-sounding variant.
 This word is more often used in Southern Germany.

 - Hallöchen – Hallöchen is a friendly way to greet in German.
 It is one of the cutest ways of saying hello in Germany, a bit like saying “little hello.”
 Cute!